stephen-soltesz/pipeline/README.md

 Install
 =======

-Pipescope has two dependencies on third-party modules:
+Pipeline has two dependencies on third-party modules:

  * [matplotlib](http://www.matplotlib.org/)
   - packaged as python-matplotlib or py-matplotlib or similar.